Leonardo Andam

 Leonardo Andam (August 15, 1958 – May 22, 2014) popularly known by the nicknames "Dodong" was a Filipino professional pool player.
 Andam was a multiple time winner at the Southeast Asian Games.
-He was part of the Filipino snooker national team alongside Joven Alba and Ronnie Alcano.
+He was part of the Filipino snooker national team alongside Joven Alba and Ronato Alcano.
 Andam reached the Quarter finals of the 2001 WPA World Nine-ball Championship, before losing 9–11 to Canadian Alain Martel.

 Early life and career

 Andam captured seven gold medals in the Sea Games, as well as countless local pool and snooker championship.

 Death

 Andam died in 2014, aged 55 from a motorcycle accident.
 Andam was travelling to Ozamiz for a tournament, but fell from his cycle in Iligan.